OWASP/www-project-proactive-controls/v4/en/0x03-about-structure.md

 * C1: Implement Access Control
 * C2: Use Cryptography the right way
 * C3: Validate, Escape, Sanitize or Parameterize Untrusted Data
-* C4: Use Secure Architecture Patterns
+* C4: Address Security from the Start
 * C5: Secure By Default Configurations
 * C6: Asses and Update your Components
 * C7: Implement Digital Identity